Realkayzee/celoUUPSTutorial/README.md

 ![](https://i.imgur.com/syOwpEc.png)

-### Conclusion
+### Conclusion:

-Upgradeable contract gives us the flexibility to fix bugs in an immutable contract as we see in our practice.
-It is necessary to take this practice beyond creating simple bank contract and use it for real life solution.
+Therefore, upgradeable contract gives us the flexibility to fix bugs in an immutable contract as we see in this tutorial.
+It is necessary to take such practices beyond creating simple bank contract and use it for real life solution.

 UUPS is not the only upgradeable contract standard.
-We have
+We have:
 - Diamond Standard (little bit advanced than UUPS)
 - Transparent Upgradeable Proxy

-Thank you for following up till the end of this tutorial, I hope you learn something new.
+Thank you for following up till the end of this tutorial, I hope you have learned something new.
+Good learning!!

 Here's a link to the project [UUPS for celo blockchain](https://)